Music

 No hay anuncios

 Just before the performance, it plays Rocks, by Primal Scream, which places the audience where Leiva wants: in the rock of melodic choruses, guitars of riffs Family members and a well-muscled instrumental display.
 The band appears.
-Except for the screens, there are no stage distractions.
-The pact was signed a thousand years ago: songs are enough.
+Apart from the screens, there are no stage distractions.
+The pact was signed a thousand years ago: songs and that's it.
 And that's how it ends.
-Under pressure, Rain cone in shoes, Giant, Wolves, Terribly cruel and SuperpowersWith barely a pause and the audience in perfect harmony, applauding the harmonica, joining in like a heart, and celebrating with a standing ovation that expectations were met so quickly thanks to songs from different albums.
-At times, the sound quality, which could be improved, is a bit of a nuisance, but it doesn't spoil the connection established from the beginning, a connection that is further strengthened when the band takes a breath after...
-Superpowers"Good evening, Barcelona.
-How are you?
-I love you all very much," he says in Catalan.
+Under pressure, Rain cone in shoes, Giant, Wolves, Terribly cruel and SuperpowersWith hardly a pause and the audience in perfect harmony, applauding the harmonica, joining in as a chorus, and celebrating with a standing ovation that expectations were met so quickly thanks to songs from different albums.
+At times, the sound quality could be improved, but it doesn't spoil the connection established from the beginning, which is reinforced when they take a breath after...
+Superpowers.Good night, Barcelona.
+How is this?
+I estimate you molt"," he says in Catalan.

-Leiva doesn't nominally belong to a group, but he is a frontman He needs to know the musicians are close by.
+Leiva doesn't nominally take refuge in a group, but he is a frontman He needs to know the musicians are close by.
 He looks for them, watches them, applauds them.
 It's the antithesis of what we've seen at concerts by other bands like Imagine DragonsThe Sant Jordi audience will surely approve.
 In fact, they'll celebrate towards the end of the performance, when Leiva finishes.
 Lady Madrid playing in a circle with the musicians in a remarkable gesture of communion.

 Cargando